yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 Once you have confirmed that PostGIS is responding you can go ahead and import your shapefiles.
 Here I am importing Yaseen's shapefiles, which I have downloaded to my local folder.
 Note the <SRID> Spatial Reference ID and that schema, which will be the name of your table.
 The pipe indicates you are sending the output to psql with the username to the identified database.
 See further specifics below, if you are interested in batch imports.

-`shp2pgsql -I -s 26918 /Users/tylerfrazier/GitHub/lab-spatialDB-nyc/data/nyc_census_blocks public.nyc_census_blocks | psql -U postgres -d nyc`
+`shp2pgsql -I -s 26918 /Users/tylerfrazier/GitHub/lab-spatialDB-nyc/data/nyc_census_blocks.shp public.nyc_census_blocks | psql -U postgres -d nyc`

+Once you import your shapefile into your PostGIS enabled database, you can view the table within your schema.
+Using Postico is an easy client to view your tables.
+If you want to re-import the same shapefile, you will likely need to delete the table first within your database.
+Deleting tables is also very simple to accomplish within Postico.

 ## Create a New DataBase